olayemii/olayemii/README.md

 ## &#x270d; Blog & Tutorials

-Apart from coding, I also maintain a blog - you can find my articles on my website at [Dev.to](https://dev.to/olayemii/).
+Apart from coding, I also maintain a dev.to page - you can find my articles on [Dev.to](https://dev.to/olayemii/).
 You can also watch tutorial videos I share on [Youtube](https://www.youtube.com/c/flutterpanda).

 ## 🔧 Technologies & Tools